ElFalch/seabird-survey-simulator/README.md

 Index page:

-- An attrctive image of an observer looking out to sea from a boat has been used for the BTO code card, attracting users to the linked resource.
+- An attractive image of an observer looking out to sea from a boat has been used for the BTO code card, attracting users to the linked resource.

 - An attractive image of multiple seabird species has been used for the spp identification card, attracting users to the linked resource.